Emma Bissell: Manchester City

+Bristol City

-On 19 August 2020, Bristol City W.F.C. announced the signing of Bissell from Manchester City W.F.C. on undisclosed terms.
-On 6 December 2020, Bissell scored her first WSL goal in a 1–1 draw with Reading.
-Her strike finished off an exquisite counter attacking move which saw Bristol CIty go 1–0 up.
+On 19 August 2020, Bristol City announced the signing of Bissell from Manchester City on undisclosed terms.
+On 6 December 2020, Bissell scored her first league goal in a 1–1 draw with Reading.
+Her strike finished off an exquisite counterattacking move which saw Bristol City go 1–0 up.

+Everton

+On 2 August 2023, Everton announced the signing of Bissell from American college side Florida State Seminoles on a 2 years deal for an undisclosed fee.
+She scored her first league goal against Bristol City on 18 May 2024.

+Charlton Athletic

+Bissell signed for Charlton Athletic on an 18-month deal on 25 January 2025.